 Thanksgiving Day Feast

 Cauliflower gratin makes a delectable side-dish.
 Toss 5 cups of cauliflower with 1 cup of milk and 1 cup of chicken broth mixed with 1 tablespoon of flour.
 Dot with 4 tablespoons of goat cheese and top with 1/2 cup seasoned breadcrumbs.
-Cover with aluminum foil and bake at least 45 minutes at 350°F.
+Cover with cooking spray and bake at least 45 minutes at 350°F.